Helping Your Child Discover Their Career

 Don’t fret- there’s also a giant market for students with other skill sets.
 In fact, 93% of employers agree that having soft skills are more important than completing “majors,” and believe a liberal arts education instills skills to help our children succeed in the workplace.
 These skills include problem solving, communication, and critical thinking.
 This is why 4 in 5 employers want hires with a broad knowledge of liberal arts and alternative sciences.

-In short, preparing our children for success means preparing them for college.
+In short, preparing our children for success in a career means preparing them for college.
 Find what your child is interested in, and career-build from there.
 Be sure not to wait – 54% of new graduates considered themselves underemployed and struggled to find the right job or internship in 2017.
 More unfortunately, graduates have faced difficulties finding successful internships from 2014-2018, and steady unemployment/underemployment has only risen from 2000-2018.